Najib Razak controversies

-Najib Razak is the 6th prime minister of Malaysia, the son of former prime minister Abdul Razak Hussein.
-One of the most controversial leaders of the 21st century, his period of rule was marked by corruption, an extravagant lifestyle, and crackdown on free speech.
+Najib Razak served as the 6th Prime Minister of Malaysia from 2009 to 2018.
+The son of former 2nd prime minister Abdul Razak Hussein, his period of rule was marked by corruption, an extravagant lifestyle, and crackdown on free speech.

 On 23 August 2022, Najib began serving a 12-year sentence in Kajang Prison for his role in the 1MDB scandal.
+On 2 February 2024, Malaysia's Pardons Board has announced that Najib's jail sentence for corruption has been reduced from 12 to six years.

 1MDB scandal

 Pahang logging scandal

 On 26 October 1987, leader of the opposition, Lim Kit Siang, called for the Anti-Corruption Agency to investigate as to how Najib, who was Pahang MB, could give approval for a logging concession of 2000 acres to a resident of a low-cost housing estate.
 He asked ACA to investigate whether the logging concessionaire was in fact a nominee for Najib himself.

 LCS scandal

 Najib has been implicated in the misappropriation of funds in the purchase of littoral combat ships (LCS).
 There is a perception that Najib was "the most powerful decision-maker" in the LCS procurement arrangements as he was both prime minister and finance minister at the time (April 2009).
 In 2022, Najib commented that the project was given to contractor Boustead Naval Shipyard Sdn Bhd because it was owned by the Armed Forces Fund Board (LTAT) and all profits of the project would thus go to the armed forces.